How to Install GitHub Desktop on Ubuntu Linux

 Option 2: Install GitHub Desktop via APT Repository

-Alternatively, two community-maintained APT repositories mirror the shiftkey/desktop project, both hosted in the United States.
-This method integrates GitHub Desktop into your standard system update workflow, delivering new versions automatically through apt upgrade commands.
+Two community-maintained APT repositories mirror the shiftkey/desktop project, both hosted in the United States.
+This method integrates GitHub Desktop into your standard system update workflow, updating automatically through apt upgrade commands.

 sudo install -m 0755 -d /usr/share/keyrings